 Brewpub off the beaten path but worth the ride

-Grateful Dead themed sandwich shop with a great collection of beers.
-Very child friendly.
-Super attentive staff.
-Great food!
+Now closed.
+Was a Grateful Dead themed sandwich shop with a great collection of beers. shawarma!

 Grateful Dead themed sandwich shop with a great collection of beers.
 Located in Lincoln Square, right on the square.
 Very child friendly.
 Great Food!